sihaoevery/TaT-seg/README.md

 We use the official [model](https://github.com/jfzhang95/pytorch-deeplab-xception).
 Please download the checkpoint from [here](https://drive.google.com/file/d/1Pz2OT5KoSNvU5rc3w5d2R8_0OBkKSkLR/view) and put it on [./pretrained/](./pretrained/) .

 ### COCOStuff-10k
 We train the teacher on our own.
-Simply running:
+You may download the checkpoint from [here](https://drive.google.com/file/d/1xir6E-fsKJCwSp48VhfNca361LcPUt6Z/view?usp=sharing) or just simply running:
 ```bash
 sh ./train_cocostuff10k_baseline.sh
 ```